First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: I'm afraid her decision was final.

-RILEY: I wish it weren't, though I expected as much.
+RILEY: I wish it weren't, but I expected as much.

 RILEY: Well, we'll just have to do the best we can.
-Who knows,
+Who knows.
+Maybe

-maybe we'll find some other way to get to the cube and reinitiate
+we'll find some other way to get to the cube and reinitiate the link.

 CHAKOTAY: Come with us.